tulz-app/frontroute/README.md

 In a simple case, the "do something" here means "execute some code" (do `console.log`, update the "current page" signal , etc).

-For that, there is a built—in directive — `complete`.
+For that, there is a built-in directive — `complete`.

 > Side note: it is not really a directive, but rather a function that terminates a tree of directives (by returning a `Route` which eventually gets used to build the root `Route`).
-> But that is not important from a user's stand—point, and it might be simpler to think about "complete" as of just another directive.
+> But that is not important from a user's standpoint, and it might be simpler to think about "complete" as of just another directive.

-It accepts a by—name block of code that will get executed whenever the route is matched:
+It accepts a by-name block of code that will get executed whenever the route is matched:

 ```scala
 def complete[T](action: => Unit): Route